MIRTK/Viewer/README.md

 # Status

-This builds against current MIRTK and VTK, but is not yet tested.
+This builds against current MIRTK and VTK and can at least load and display `nii.gz` volumes.
+Not much else has been tested yet.

 # Building